lfoscari/kernel-mnist/README.txt

 RNG in PyTorch, because otherwise the model will be scrambled.
 Simply add the instruction torch.manual_seed(~~~).

+Inside utils.py is possible to define the number and size of reductions and the range of epochs and kernel degree.
+By default only the reduction to 200 examples is used.

 In the 'full' directory is possible to run a modified version of the algorithm on the whole MNIST dataset, technically also the version contained in MultilabelKernelPerceptron.py should work, but computes the kernel matrix before